 About Me

-Dr. Mina Pollmann was most recently a Presidential Management Fellow with the U.S. Department of State’s Office of Japanese Affairs, serving as a Foreign Affairs Officer on the Economics Team.
-Previous professional experiences include working as an Associate Political Scientist with the Defense and Political Science Department at the RAND Corporation and News Producer for the Washington, DC Bureau of TV Tokyo.
+Previous work experiences include: Presidential Management Fellow with the U.S. Department of State’s Office of Japanese Affairs; Associate Political Scientist with the RAND Corporation’s Defense and Political Science Department; and News Producer for TV Tokyo’s Washington, DC Bureau.

-Dr. Pollmann holds a Ph.D. in Political Science from MIT (qualifications: international relations, comparative politics, affiliation: Security Studies Program), and a B.S. in Foreign Service from Georgetown University (major: international politics, concentration: foreign policy and policy processes).
-Her doctoral dissertation examined the Political Origins of Alliances using historical cases from Japan.
-She was awarded the National Science Foundation Graduate Research Fellowship to support her dissertation research, and she held visiting research appointments with the Harvard Kennedy School’s Belfer Center for Science and International Affairs and University of Tokyo’s Institute of Social Science.
-She started conducting research on Japanese politics and international security, and studied abroad at the University of Oxford, in her undergraduate years.
+I have a Ph.D. in Political Science from MIT, and a B.S. in Foreign Service from Georgetown University.
+My doctoral dissertation examined the Political Origins of Alliances using historical cases from Japan.
+I was awarded the National Science Foundation Graduate Research Fellowship to support my dissertation research, and I have held visiting research appointments with the Harvard Kennedy School’s Belfer Center for Science and International Affairs and the University of Tokyo’s Institute of Social Science.

-She is based in Haarlem, the Netherlands, and is currently looking for a Japan- and/or international security-related role for her next step.
-Dr. Pollmann has native-level fluency in English and Japanese and is beginning to learn Dutch.
+I am based in Haarlem, the Netherlands, and looking for a Japan- and/or international security-related role starting in January 2026 for my next step.
+I am fluent in English and Japanese and am beginning to learn Dutch.

 If you would like to connect, whether for a potential job opportunity or speaking engagement, please send a LinkedIn request.